dalenewman/JunkDrawer/README.md

 the data a bit.
 Any connections you define in addition to `input` are listed in the connections menu.
-This allows you to conveniently switch between connections you use often (just in case you have Junk databases all over the place).
+This allows you to conveniently switch between connections you use often (just in case you have junk everywhere).

 ### Precautions

 #### Junk Overwrite

 If you import the same file into Junk Drawer twice, it overwrites the previous table.
-Don't worry though; it's only your junk.
+Don't worry though; it's only junk ;-)

 #### Junk Overflow

 I called it Junk Drawer because allowing folks to import files directly into a database can create a mess.
-You may want to keep an eye on it, or put your Junk database on an isolated test server where it can't hurt anybody.
+You may want to keep an eye on it, or put your Junk database on an isolated test server where it can't hurt anything.

 ### Conclusion

-Once in place, Junk Drawer can empower your trusted friends to import their data into a Junk database and run ad-hoc queries until their heart's content.
+Once in place, Junk Drawer empowers your trusted friends to import their data into a Junk database and run ad-hoc queries until their heart's content.